Do you typically stuff your anger?

 They propose that we could gain greater results in our lives by embracing our entire range emotions and even capitalizing on those deemed more detrimental such as anger, pessimism, and anxiety.

 Biswas-Diener and Kashdan encourage us to make a concerted effort to be present with our entire range of emotions and engage in emotional differentiation.

 Many of us have experienced the intensity of rage and anger, an inflammatory emotion that divides countries, groups of people, and families.
 Caution around expressing anger is highly warranted.
-The book suggest a “right way to get angry” by starting with what they call a “discomfort caveat.”
+The book suggests a “right way to get angry” by starting with what they call a “discomfort caveat.”

 When anger is expressed with an appropriate tone, an attitude of respect for the recipient, and an upfront apology that you are experiencing intense emotions and feeling discomfort, you can pro-actively use your anger to remove roadblocks to your goals.

-Similarly anxiety, in the right context, can keep us attentive and focused on possible risks and threats in environment that we might, in a positive mindset, automatically dismiss.
+Similarly anxiety, in the right context, can keep us attentive and focused on possible risks and threats in the environment that we might, in a positive mindset, automatically dismiss.

-It’s important to note that the authors are not advocating that our predominant feelings should be those of anger, anxiety, narcissism, boredom and contempt.
+It’s important to note that the authors are not advocating that our predominant feelings should be those of anger, anxiety, narcissism, boredom, and contempt.
 Positive psychology has already proven that happy fulfilled individuals need to have a majority of emotions centered on optimism and positivity.

 What they are suggesting is that concealing “negative” emotions could cause us to miss out on a wide arsenal of behaviors that might propel us to live more productively and creatively.

 7 New Habit Nuggets: